-A number of things can cause the penis to emerge from the prepuce.
+A number of things can cause your dog’s red rocket to emerge from the prepuce.
 The first is arousal, and not just that type of arousal.
 In medicine, arousal refers to any form of excitement whatsoever, such as might occur when a dog meets a new person.
 Dogs experiencing general arousal may, in turn, develop just a little bit of the other type of arousal.
 In other words, excited dogs sometimes develop slight erections.
-Erections cause the lipstick to emerge.
-This phenomenon is more common in but is by no means limited to un-neutered dogs.
+Erections cause this dog lipstick to emerge.
+This phenomenon is more common in but is by no means limited to unneutered dogs.

-Paraphimosis is a pathological extrusion of the penis from the prepuce.
+Paraphimosis is a pathological extrusion of the dog penis from the prepuce.
 If the penis becomes entrapped outside of the prepuce it may swell.
-Pain and tissue damage -- potentially severe tissue damage -- can result.
+Pain and tissue damage — potentially severe tissue damage — can result.
 Paraphimosis is a veterinary emergency.

 Paraphimosis most frequently occurs as a result of sexual activity.
 Misdirected sexual activity, such as “humping” a leg or an inanimate object, causes paraphimosis more commonly than true sexual activity.
 Because un-neutered dogs are more likely to engage in this behavior, they are more likely to suffer from paraphimosis.
 However, the syndrome is by no means limited to them.

 Here is the scenario by which paraphimosis most frequently occurs.
 A dog engages in misdirected sexual activity, causing the penis to emerge from the prepuce.
 The prepuce generally has a thin coat of hair.
 The hair at the tip of the prepuce can clog the opening of the prepuce, preventing the penis from properly retracting after the activity is over.
 Swelling, pain and other symptoms then commence.